 You may also want a filament dryer and filament containers to keep your filament in the best condition possible.
 This is because filaments are hygroscopic, meaning they absorb moisture from the air, worsening print quality by making the filament more brittle, uneven and rough.
 Some filaments are more hygroscopic than others, with Nylon filaments considered some of the most hygroscopic.

-The lowest cost resins for LCD printers like the Elegoo Mars and AnyCubic Photon start at around $20 for 500ml, and around $35 for 1 liter.
+The lowest cost resins for LCD printers like the Elegoo Mars and AnyCubic Photon range start at around $20 for 500ml, and around $35 for 1 liter.
 Third party higher quality resins used for 3D printers such as Formlabs’ Form 3 start at around $85, with Formlabs selling their own resins that start at $149.

 For an SLS 3D printer, PA12 Nylon powder can cost around $60 per kilogram, though this can vary.